iakashpaul/radioboard-recognizer/README.md

 This works in conjunction with the app at [github.com/iakashpaul/radioboard-backend](github.com/iakashpaul/radioboard-backend) to allow multiple users to work on an intelligent whiteboard simulatneously.

+### Frontend- Teams addon

+* The code is hosted on this repo [github.com/iakashpaul/radioboard-frontend](github.com/iakashpaul/radioboard-frontend)

 ## Demo videos